 Use of Wide-Awake Local Anesthesia in Hand and Wrist Surgery

 Preparing for a surgical procedure often creates significant anxiety for patients.
 There are pre-operative tests that frequently need to be completed.
 In addition, there are concerns related to general anesthesia and the operating room costs.
 Multiple procedures can be performed without general anesthesia or even sedation.
-The emergence of wide-awake local anesthesia and no tourniquet (WALANT), which was first popularized in Canada, has several advantages.
+The emergence of wide-awake local anesthesia and no tourniquet (WALANT), has several advantages.
+This procedure is very popular in Canada.
 In other words, the need for pre-operative testing is nearly eliminated.
 Finally, the WALANT technique has been shown to lead to significant savings in time and costs.

 - Carpal Tunnel

 - Finger joint replacements

 - Dupuytren’s contracture release

 - Fracture fixation

 - Nerve procedures at the wrist or elbow

 Procedures that use WALANT

 The procedure begins by injecting lidocaine with epinephrine into the operative region.
 Therefore, this limits bleeding and is safe and effective, including in the hand and fingers.
 The procedure can be performed in the operating room, but in many instances in the clinic setting.
 This has been shown in multiple studies to lead to greater patient satisfaction and convenience.
 Watch this VIDEO on why hand pain can’t wait for care.